 - Once cooked, drain the sweet potato and allow to cool slightly.

 - In a bowl, add the sweet potato and mash it until smooth.

-- In the bowl, add the tuna, egg, lemon zest, almond flour, dill and the salt & pepper.
+- Next, add the tuna, egg, lemon zest, almond flour, dill and the salt & pepper.
 Mix until all the ingredients are well combined.

-- Shape into patties, I find that a 1/3 cup measurement will make nicely sized patties.
-Try to keep them roughly 2-3 cm (0.7-1.1 in) thick so they hold together.
+- Shape into patties, and I find that a 1/3 cup measurement will make nicely sized patties.
+Try to keep them roughly 2-3 cm (0.7-1.1 in) thick, so they hold together.

 - In a pan over medium heat, add the coconut oil.